-Most banana bread recipes have the same formula, roughly: 115 grams (½ cup) butter (or oil) + 200 grams (1 cup) sugar (white or brown) + 2 large eggs + 2 or 3 mashed bananas + (190 grams) 1-½ cups flour + 1 tsp baking soda + ½ tsp salt.
+Most banana bread recipes have the same formula, roughly: 115 grams (½ cup) butter (or oil) + 200 grams (1 cup) sugar (white or brown) + 2 large eggs + 2 or 3 mashed bananas + (190 grams) 1-½ cups flour + 1 teaspoon baking soda + ½ teaspoon salt.
 Some recipes may include less bananas and a little milk to compensate, others may include an acidic ingredient, like buttermilk or sour cream, which are tenderizing ingredients that may reduce gluten formation during the mixing stage.
 Some may add cinnamon, nutmeg, or even cardamom for flavour, and vanilla extract too.
 And some recipes might have more flour.
 But most banana bread recipes actually follow the same formula.

 The mixing methods vary